Skip to content

 Fresh produce from the garden to your plate

 We also sell a variety of perennial plants and herbs propagated on the estate.
-By buying Llanerchaeron produce you are helping us care for this garden and continue its restoration, thank you.
+By buying Llanerchaeron produce you are helping us care for this garden and continue its restoration.
+Thank you.

-Apples in the Walled Garden at Llanerchaeron | © National Trust Images/James Dobson
+Rhododendron in bloom the Pleasure Grounds, Llanerchaeron | © National Trust Images/David Levenson

 You might also be interested in